PurpleBooth/git-mit/docs/binaries/git-mit-config.md

-  set-non-clean-behaviour  Set the current behavior when the repository is mid-rebase or merge rotation                 Get the current rotation setting for primary author across commits set-rotation             Set the rotation setting for primary author across commits generate                 Generate a file version of available authors available                List available authors example                  Print example mit toml file
+  set-non-clean-behaviour  Set the current behavior when the repository is mid-rebase or merge rotation                 Get the current rotation setting for primary author across commits set-rotation             Set the rotation setting for primary author across commits author-status            Get whether the author bit (Co-authored-by trailer) is enabled set-author-status        Enable or disable the author bit (Co-authored-by trailer) generate                 Generate a file version of available authors available                List available authors example                  Print example mit toml file